tonytdv/Data-Science-Final-Project-Tony-Vo-/README.md

 <img src ="https://github.com/tonytdv/Data-Science-Final-Project-Tony-Vo-/blob/main/Rplot2%20Win%20Rate%20by%203PT%20Group.png" width="300">

-- The larger the percentage on 3's shows a massive increase in winning
+- The higher the percentage on 3's, shows a massive increase in winning

 ## Graph 3 Illustrates The Distribution of 3PT%

 <img src ="https://github.com/tonytdv/Data-Science-Final-Project-Tony-Vo-/blob/main/Rplot3%20Distribution%20of%203PT.png" width="300">

+- More and more threes are being shot and have a relatively high percentage rate
+- The fewer threes you shoot, the better the percentage

 ## Graph 4 Illustrates Average 3PT% Wins vs Losses